 Joint Working Groups between technical committees of the two organizations shall operate in accordance with 1.12.6.

-Any change to the mode of cooperation shall be by mutual agreement.
+For all the modes listed above, any change to the mode of cooperation shall be by mutual agreement.

 B.4.2.3 The allocation of work between IEC and ISO for potentially overlapping areas will be set out as required in schedules or programmes which, when agreed by the relevant parties, will form addenda to this agreement.